 Beet salad with fresh basil and olive oil, sweet and fresh and earthy, becomes the center of our supper tables in late summer and early autumn when both beets and basil appear at the market in abundance.
 Farmers sell half-pound bags of fragrant Genovese and Violetta basil for as little as four dollars, and you can find beets the size and color of a man’s heart.
 Like any good marriage, beets couple with basil beautifully with both partners maintaining their own strength of character while complementing the flavor profile of the other.
 I love the way the anise-like undertones of sweet basil lift the earthiness of fresh beets, transforming what could be an intense and robust dish into something decidedly lighter and fresher.

 Jump to Recipe

 Beets are a deeply nourishing food, rich in anthocyanins which account for their extraordinary vivid color.
-These pigments appear to offer some anticarcinogenic benefit.
-Moreover, among common vegetables consumed by Americans, beets harbor some of the highest levels of cellular antioxidant activity1.
+These pigments appear to offer some anticarcinogenic benefits.
+Moreover, among common vegetables consumed by Americans, beets harbor some of the highest levels of cellular antioxidant activity.
 Combining the nutrient profile of beets with antioxidant-rich basil and unrefined extra virgin olive oil seems a fitting pairing.